CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 ++++++++++++++++++++++

 The git_ distributed version control system is used for code development.
 It has several advantages over just downloading the `zip archive`_:
-    + a distributed workflow: multiple people can work on the code simultenousely, and almost always their changes can be merged without conflicts.
+    + a distributed workflow: multiple people can work on the code simultaneously, and almost always their changes can be merged without conflicts.
 In the unlikely event of merge conflicts (when multiple people have changed the same code), these conflicts are resolved easly.
-    + keeping track of each individual's contribution.
+    + keeping track of individual contributions.
 Through git_ it is possible to see every change made, by anybody.
 It provides functionality similar to a time-machine, but then tagging: every change is annotated (see below).
 This allows one to see what was changed when, and undo unwanted changes back, if necessary.
-    + data sharing on multiple computers: everyone has their own copy of the code, and can merge changes made by others.
+    + code sharing on multiple computers: everyone has their own copy of the code, and can merge changes made by others.
     + maintaining multiple versions: through *branching* one can create multiple copies of the code, each which its own new features.
-Once these are considered ready for the master repository, they can be merged easily.
+This is very useful for new experimental features or bug-fixing without affecting the *prestine* master code.
+Once changes are considered ready for the master repository, they can be merged easily.

 To get started with git:
     + set up a working installation of git_ (see `installing git`_).